 So again I recommend that a student get both.
 Between the two sets you have a brilliant starter kit, not to mention truly premium knives – ideal spring and flexibility, superior material quality and durability, precise and controllable surfaces and edges and a great feeling in your hand.

-A bit more than other sets, the combination of these two Liquitex painting knife sets represents, in my opinion, the very best choice for anybody who is just beginning or just learning oil / acrylic painting, and my choice for best palette knives for students in 2022.
+A bit more than other sets, the combination of these two Liquitex painting knife sets represents, in my opinion, the very best choice for anybody who is just beginning or just learning oil / acrylic painting, and my choice for best palette knives for students on the market today.

 Best Premium Palette Knives